Kostu96/retro-emulators/shared/cpu8080/README.md

-Emulation of the cpus:
+Emulation of the CPUs:
-Intel 8080
+- Intel 8080
-Zilog Z80
+- Zilog Z80
-Sharp LR35902 (GameBoy)
+- Sharp LR35902 (GameBoy)